Executive Certificate in Nonprofit Leadership

 Key Learning Objectives:

-• Upskilling and Reskilling: embrace continuous learning by upskilling and reskilling employees, understanding their distinctions, and enabling you to drive effective growth initiatives
+• Upskilling and Reskilling: embrace continuous learning by upskilling and reskilling employees, and understand their distinctions so that you can drive effective growth initiatives.

 10:30 AM – 10:45 AM